The origins of human habitation on the land that is now Highfield goes back at least 50,000 years.

-A Coolamon scar on a tree on Highfield.
 A coolamon is a carrying bowl made from the bark of certain trees.

-Our EcoNest now stands on the site of the original Hut on Highfield, formerly known as ‘Hazeldell Hut’.
-It was an outpost (or boundary riders’ hut) of Ellerslie Station.
+Our Kestrel Nest EcoHut now stands on the site of the original hut on Highfield, formerly known as ‘Hazeldell Hut’, which was a stockman’s outpost for Ellerslie Station.
 It must have been an important outpost as a telephone line once connected Hazeldell to the main Ellerslie Homestead about 15km away.

 In 1948, shortly after the end of World War II, Ellerslie Station was divided into more than 30 separate farm lots under a Government scheme known as War Service Land Settlement, often referred to as ‘soldier settlements’.
-The block of land that was to become Highfield, was held back for release until 1951, perhaps due to the lack of good road access.
+The block of land that was to become Highfield was held back for release until 1951, perhaps due to the lack of good road access.

 A local farmer and shearer bought the block in 1951 and subsequently built a shearing shed and yards on the western side of the property when better road access became available.

-In the 1980s, the property was owned by a local school teacher, who built a new cottage on the site of the current farm house.
+In the 1980s, the property was owned by a local school teacher, who built a new cottage on the site of the current farmhouse.

-In 2010, the property was purchased by the Nature Conservation Trust of NSW (subsequently taken over by the NSW Office of Environment and Heritage and their Biodiversity Conservation Trust) to establish a conservation covenant on the remnant box-gum woodland that covered two thirds of the property.
+In 2010, the property was purchased by the Nature Conservation Trust of NSW (subsequently taken over by the NSW Office of Environment and Heritage and their Biodiversity Conservation Trust to establish a conservation covenant on the remnant box-gum woodland that covered two-thirds of the property.
 Funding for this came from the NSW State Government as an ‘offset’ for the woodland that was destroyed to make way for the Tarcutta By-Pass on the Hume Highway.